• Free shipping from 90€

 Instructions: Step-by-step to the perfect result

-If you follow our instructions, nothing can go wrong.
-It's like with all handicrafts: If you start your work well prepared and continue step by step, you will achieve a perfect result.
+If you follow our instructions, you really can't go wrong.
+As with all handicrafts, you should start well prepared and continue step by step, to achieve a perfect result.

 Step 1: Have the right tools ready: roller or brush?

-To decide on the right tool, you need to look at your toy to see if you will be painting large or small areas .
-To apply a coat of paint tolarger, smooth surfaces, such as those found on a playhouse, we recommend a roller.
-If your toy has many corners, angles and decorative elements, use our fine brushes.
-They are of high quality and allow you to paint without streaks.
-Once you have decided on a tool, first cover the floor under your project well.
-Then you can get started!
+To decide on the right tool, look to see if you're going to be painting large or small areas on your toy.
+When painting larger, smooth surfaces, such as those found on a playhouse, we recommend a Roller.
+If your toy has lots of nooks and crannies with decorative elements, we recommend using our Fine MissPompadour brush.
+With its fine bristles, it allows you to paint without leaving streaks.
+First, cover the floor around your project, and then you can get started!

 Step 2: Thoroughly clean and sand children's toys

-Clean the toy to be painted thoroughly.
+Clean the toy thoroughly.
 This is not only for hygienic reasons, but also helps the paint to adhere better.
 The grease-dissolving, gentle and environmentally friendly cleaner MissPompadour To Clean works best here.
 Sanding with sandpaper or a sander is only necessary if there is flaking old paint on your surface or if the surface is very rough and damaged.
-You may have to remove such damage first with MissPompadour To Fill.
+You may have to repair any damage first with MissPompadour To Fill.

 Step 3: Give children's toys a new coat of paint

 If you are working on an intact old varnish, no further preparatory work is necessary.
 If your toy is made of natural wood or the surface is very irregular, we recommend applying a primer.
-Use our To Block - MissPompadour stainblock for this.
-This keeps tannins and odours from leaking into the paint.
-In addition, it creates an even base even on surfaces that are difficult to paint.
-To paint plastic toys, we recommend our To Bond - MissPompadour primer.
-This prepares the often very smooth plastic surfaces perfectly for painting.
+Use MissPompadour To Bond & Block for this.
+It keeps tannins and odours from leaking into the paint.
+In addition, the primer creates an even base even on stained or unevenly discoloured surfaces.
+To Paint plastic toys, we also recommend To Bond & Block.
+This perfectly prepares the often very smooth plastic surfaces for painting

-This is not a very time-consuming step, at most it requires patience.
-Let the paint dry for 4 - 6 hours.
-After that comes the second coat, through which the chalk paint really unfolds its beautiful effect.
-After another 4 hours, the paint is dry enough for you to touch it.
-It will be completely dry and absolutely stable after about 2 weeks.
+Let the varnish dry for two to four hours.
+Then apply the second coat, which will reveal the varnish's beautiful finish.
+After two more hours, the colour is dry enough to touch carefully.
+It will be completely dry and very durable after about two weeks.

-Much-loved children's toys have to withstand a lot.
-Even though LittlePomp Chalk Paints are extremely robust, we recommend that you apply a sealant when painting toys to further stabilise the surface and make it easier to clean.
-Our MissPompadour - To Seal is perfect for this.
+Much-loved children's toys have to be able to withstand a lot.
+Even though the LittlePomp chalk varnishes are extremely robust, we recommend that you apply a topcoat when painting toys to further stabilise the surface and make it easier to clean.
+MissPompadour To Seal is excellent for this

 Which colour shades look good on children's toys?